KajalUCC/Complex-System-Developement/README.md

 3. Add mysql-connector-java-8.0.18 jar as external jar to the project.
 4. Create tables as per database schema(mentioned in the document) in MySQL database.
 5. Change database connection url and credentials in the DBConnect file under src package.
+6. Add Apache Tomcat Server 8.0 to the IDE for launching the application.
 6. Now the project can be executed successfully.